conda/infrastructure/HOW_WE_USE_GITHUB.md

 #### What is a spike?

 "Spike" is a term that is borrowed from extreme programming and agile development.
-They are used when the **outcome of a ticket is unknown or even optional**.
+They are used when the **outcome of an issue is unknown or even optional**.
 For example, when first coming across a problem that has not been solved before, a project may choose to either research the problem or create a prototype in order to better understand it.

 Additionally, spikes represent work that **may or may not actually be completed or implemented**.
 An example of this are prototypes created to explore possible solutions.
 Not all prototypes are implemented and the purpose of creating a prototype is often to explore the problem space more.
 For research-oriented tasks, the end result of this research may be that a feature request simply is not viable at the moment and would result in putting a stop to that work.